cnpryer/pyords/README.md

 # fyords
 A library for operations research, data science, and financial engineering.
-This code contains everything from low level optimization engines to higher level helper name-spaces.

 ### Info
 The purpose of developing this library is for personal learning and professional